Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Dip comparison for other resonant frequencies

 The overall message is clear.
-The basic characteristics of the frequency shift are visible in the theory and more-less copy those seen in the experiment.
-The higher frequencies are better described in the vicinity of $T_c$, which could be addressed by fitting (revealing a small change of parameters similar to those presented in the main text on the example of $2.6$ GHz).
+The basic characteristics of the frequency shift are visible in the theory and copy those seen in the experiment.
 The resulting parameters are consistent with the moderately clean regime for all the cavities, as the overall scattering rate is comparable to the size of the zero-temperature gap.
-The estimated values of $T_c$ are in agreement with the distributions considered in Fig.~$6$ of Ref.~\cite{Ueki22}.
-The lower frequencies are better described assuming lower temperatures.
-Although the slightly more complicated fitting of individual frequency datasets will lead to somewhat better overall overlap of the data and the theory, the differences of the determined parameters will reveal the same (moderately clean) message formulated earlier.
-However, it is probably a bit naive to expect the fit to be absolutely perfect.
+The fitted values of $T_c$ are in agreement (two in qualitative, two in perfect) with the experimental findings considered in Tab.~I of Ref.~\cite{Ueki22}, and the determined values of $R_n$ differ by less than $8\%$ from the experimental values in the same table.

+Of course, it is probably a bit naïve to expect the fit to be absolutely perfect.
 First, experimentally, it is perhaps hard to exclude the effect of the temperature gradient on the surface of the cavity.
-But even if, mainly, second, we will get to the limits of our model based on the CPA (mean-field) approach, where the characteristic behavior does not have to perfectly match the inhomogeneity profile of the cavity material.
-Still, even if we consider the imperfections of the used approximation(s), we see that the utilized approach can determine the basic SRF cavity characteristics.
+Second, however, even if, mainly, we will get to the limits of our model based on the CPA (mean-field) approach, where the characteristic behavior does not have to match the inhomogeneity profile of the cavity material perfectly.
+Still, even if we consider the imperfections of the used approximation(s), we see that the utilized approach can determine the basic SRF cavity characteristics with comparable accuracy to the more sophisticated approaches (comparing Fig.~\ref{fig:Res_4Freq} with Fig.~4 in Ref.~\cite{Ueki22} or Fig.~3 in Ref.~\cite{Zarea23a}).

-The data in our Fig.~\ref{Fig:comparison_and_fit} originates from Ref.~\cite{Zarea23a}, where the dip was plotted only for the case of $2.6$ GHz.
+The data in our Fig.~\ref{Fig:comparison_and_fit} originate from Ref.~\cite{Zarea23a}, where the dip was plotted only for the case of $2.6$ GHz.
 We have preferably chosen this source for the main text analysis due to the best detail of the dip, most suitable for digitalization, and also for the clear information about the corresponding $T_c$ and the value of the superconducting gap $\Delta_0$ at $T=\SI{0}{K}$.